omkarcloud/google-maps-scraper/README.md

 **Why we do this:**

 - It's Good Karma.
 Good Karma comes back to you here or hereafter, many times over.
-- Plus, giving easy refunds takes the risk equation out of purchase, so more people buy.
-It's a win-win situation for both of us.
+- Plus, giving easy refunds makes the purchase fully risk free.
+So you are more likely to buy.
+It's a win-win situation for you and us.
 - Many great creators like John Sonmez also do this, and we like to follow their example.